Dr. Noëmie Duhaut

 Society for the Study of French History (SSFH)

-Broadly speaking my work deals with the relationship between French, European and Jewish identities in the nineteenth century.
-My new research project is a biography of the French Jewish lawyer and statesman Adolphe Crémieux (1796–1880).
-He has attracted little attention from historians despite being a crucial figure in nineteenth-century French, European, and Jewish politics.
-In contrast to earlier francocentric approaches, this biography analyses his role in the wider transnational, European and colonial contexts.
-The second innovation is to examine how the various aspects of his career as a lawyer, politician and defender of Jewish rights at home and abroad influenced each other.
+Noëmie Duhaut's work deals with the relationship between French, European and Jewish identities in the nineteenth century.
+Her new research project is a biography of the French Jewish lawyer and statesman Adolphe Crémieux (1796–1880 – a crucial figure in nineteenth-century French, European, and Jewish politics.